What are Vaccines for HIV Prevention and Therapy?

 Today there are no HIV vaccines which can prevent HIV infection.
 All of the candidates being studied are in the experimental stage.
 Preventive vaccine candidates are being tested in HIV-negative people.
 Some of these candidates are being tested to see if they can prevent infection.
 Other candidates are being tested to see if they lower viral load in people who receive the vaccine before becoming HIV infected but can learn to partially fight the resulting infection.

-The Pox-Protein Public-Private Partnership (P5) is funding and organizing a follow-up to the RV144 trial, where a pox-protein vaccine regimen was shown to reduce the risk of HIV infection by 31.2 percent after three years of follow-up, proving for the first time that a preventive AIDS vaccine is possible.
-Organizational and financial support for the P5 comes from NIAID, the Bill & Melinda Gates Foundation, the US Military HIV Research Program, Sanofi Pasteur, Novartis Vaccines and Diagnostics and the South African Medical Research Council (Box 4).
+- The Pox-Protein Public-Private Partnership (P5) is funding a follow-up to the RV144 trial in Thailand, in which a similar pox-protein vaccine regimen was shown to reduce the risk of HIV infection by 31.2 percent.
+RV-144 follow-on trials are underway in Thailand.
+Additional P5 trials of attenuated vaccine candidates are underway and planned, starting in 2015 in Southern Africa.
+Organizational and financial support for the P5 comes from NIAID, the Bill & Melinda Gates Foundation, the US MHRP, Sanofi Pasteur, Novartis Vaccines and Diagnostics and the South African Medical Research Council in humans.